-In this video, Lisa recounts two very humorous misadventures that she’s experienced on different Thanksgivings.
+In this video, storyteller, Bible teacher, and author, Lisa Harper, recounts two very humorous misadventures that she’s experienced on different Thanksgivings.

 The entire video is above, and the complete transcript is below.

 I have two Thanksgiving memories that are kind of humorous train wrecks.
 One is poignant, the other one is just, just a train wreck.

 I was living in Colorado Springs with another girl.
 I was really, really sick that Thanksgiving.
 I had the flu.
 Like the flu turbo.
 And we were both supposed to go volunteer with a homeless shelter, handing out meals before we had our own little, single girls Thanksgiving in the apartment complex that we lived in.
 And I was just upstairs unconscious.
 Couldn’t go help with the homeless shelter.
 Just really, really sick.
 Real high fever.